-➤ Contributions in aid of construction, PFCs, and 1 World Trade Center LLC (1 WTC LLC) restricted insurance proceeds decreased \$309 million in 2013, primarily due to a \$164 million decrease in capital contributions from the Silverstein net lessees for the construction of WTC Towers 3 and 4, a \$157 million decrease in funding from the FTA for the construction of the WTC Transportation Hub, and a \$100 million decrease associated with the 2012 the WTC Transportation Hub, and a \$100 million decrease associated with the 2012 contribution from the WTC Retail Joint Venture, Westfield member to WTC Retail LLC for the further construction and development of retail space at the WTC site.
+Contributions in aid of construction, PFCs, and 1 WTC LLC restricted insurance proceeds decreased \$309 million in 2013, primarily due to a \$164 million decrease in capital contributions from the Silverstein net lessees for the construction of WTC Towers 3 and 4, a \$157 million decrease in funding from the FTA for the construction of the WTC Transportation Hub, and a \$100 million decrease associated with a 2012 contribution from the WTC Retail Joint Venture, Westfield member for the further construction and development of retail space at the WTC site.
 Partially offsetting these amounts was a \$77 million increase in funding from the Transportation Security Administration (TSA) for the construction and enhancement of baggage screening systems at LaGuardia Airport (LGA), John F. Kennedy International Airport (JFK) and Newark Liberty International Airport (EWR).